-1 Long-term change in the source contribution to surface

-2 ozone over Japan
+Long-term change in the source contribution to surface ozone over Japan

-- 4 Tatsuya Nagashima1, Kengo Sudo^{2,3}, Hajime Akimoto1, Junichi Kurokawa4, and - 5 Toshimasa Ohara1 - 6 1National Institute for Environmental Studies, Tsukuba, Japan - 2Graduate School of Environmental Studies, Nagoya University, Nagoya, Japan - 8 3Frontier Research Center for Global Change, Yokohama, Japan - 9 4Asia Center for Air Pollution Research, Niigata, Japan - 10 Correspondence to: T. Nagashima (nagashima.tatsuya@nies.go.jp)
+Tatsuya Nagashima1, Kengo Sudo^{2,3}, Hajime Akimoto1, Junichi Kurokawa4, and Toshimasa Ohara1

-Abstract
+1National Institute for Environmental Studies, Tsukuba, Japan

+2Graduate School of Environmental Studies, Nagoya University, Nagoya, Japan

+3Frontier Research Center for Global Change, Yokohama, Japan

+4Asia Center for Air Pollution Research, Niigata, Japan

+Correspondence to: Tatsuya Nagashima (nagashima.tatsuya@nies.go.jp)

+Received: 2 December 2016 - Discussion started: 19 January 2017 Revised: 5 May 2017 - Accepted: 28 May 2017 - Published: 7 July 2017

+Abstract.
 The relative contributions of various source regions to the long-term (1980-2005) increasing trend in surface ozone (O3) over Japan were estimated by a series of tracer-tagging simulations using a global chemical transport model.
-The model well simulated the observed increasing trend of surface O3 including its seasonal variation and geographical features in Japan and demonstrated the relative roles of different source regions in forming this trend.
-Most of the simulated increasing trend of surface O3 over Japan (~97 %) was explained as the sum of trends in contributions of different regions to photochemical O3 production.
+The model simulated the observed increasing trend in surface O3, including its seasonal variation and geographical features, in Japan well and demonstrated the relative roles of different source regions in forming this trend.
+Most of the increasing trend in surface O3 over Japan ($\sim 97 \%$) that was simulated was explained as the sum of trends in contributions of different regions to photochemical O3 production.
 The increasing trend in O3 produced in China accounted for 36 % of the total increasing trend and those in the other northeast Asian regions (the Korean Peninsula, coastal regions in East Asia, and Japan) each accounted for about 12-15 %.
-Furthermore, the contributions of O3 created in the entire free troposphere and in West, South, and Southeast Asian regions also increased; and their increasing trends accounted for 16 and 7 % of the total trend, respectively.
+Furthermore, the contributions of O3 created in the entire free troposphere and in western, southern, and southeastern Asian regions also increased, and their increasing trends accounted for 16 and 7 % of the total trend, respectively.
 The impact of interannual variations in climate, in methane concentration, and in emission of O3 precursors from different source regions on the relative contributions of O3 created in each region estimated above was also investigated.
-The variation of climate and the increase in methane concentration together caused the increase of photochemical O3 production in several regions, and represented about 19 % of the total increasing trend of surface O3 over Japan.
-The increase in emission of O3 precursors in China caused an increase of photochemical O3 production not only in China itself but also in the other northeast Asian regions and accounted for about 46 % of the total increase in surface O3 over Japan.
-Similarly, the relative impact of O3 precursor emission changes in the Korean Peninsula and Japan were estimated as about 16 and 4 % of the total increasing trend, respectively.
-The O3 precursor emission change in regions other than northeast Asia caused increases in surface O3 over Japan mainly through increasing photochemical O3 production in West, South, and Southeast Asia and the free troposphere, and accounted for about 16 % of the total.
+The variation of climate and the increase in methane concentration together caused the increase of photochemical O3 production in several regions, and represented about 19% of the total increasing trend in surface O3 over Japan.
+The increase in emission of O3 precursors in China caused an increase of photochemical O3 production not only in China itself but also in the other northeast Asian regions and accounted for about 46 % of the total increase in surface O_3 over Japan.
+Similarly, the relative impact of O_3 precursor emission changes in the Korean Peninsula and Japan were estimated as about 16 and 4 % of the total increasing trend, respectively.
+The O_3 precursor emission change in regions other than northeast Asia caused increases in surface O_3 over Japan mainly through increasing photochemical O_3 production in western, southern, and southeast Asia and the free troposphere and accounted for about 16 % of the total.